-- Why do you write blog posts in the first place?
+- Why should you write blog posts in the first place

-- How to write blog posts on your terms?
+- How to write blog posts that resonate with people

-- A step-by-step writing process to get started right away
+- A step-by-step writing process for your blog posts

 We live in a world where the importance of written communication increased dramatically.
-We rely on technology and digital contact heavily.
+We heavily rely on technology and digital contact.
 From the way we keep in touch with the dear ones to how we approach the people we admire and increase our chances to create a digital presence — we often use tools where writing is king.

-After all the ups-and-downs I experienced, I came to draw a few insights that can help you start your blog posts and get rid of the hassle, both mentally and practically.
+After all the ups and downs I experienced, I managed to narrow down a few things that can help you start your blog and get over the stress of writing your first blog post.

-Therefore, I want to help you have a more accessible entry-point and walk you through the basics of written communication within the digital environment.
-What follows is not a blueprint nor a rigid framework, so feel free to take whatever fits you.
+What follows is not a rigid framework, so feel free to take whatever fits you.
 However, I encourage you to at least test some of the ideas before assuming that they will not work.
 You might be surprised.

-Why do you write blog posts in the first place?
+Why should you write blog posts in the first place

-It may sound naive, but we can easily take writing for granted.
-This activity’s so integrated into our daily lives that we no longer question why we write or what we want to accomplish because we prefer this way of communication instead of others.
+Writing is so integrated into our daily lives that we no longer question why we prefer this way of communication instead of others.

 Writing is such a self-conscious act because it forces us to think: What do we believe in, so deeply, that we’ll write it down and share it with others?— Claire Lew (@clairejlew) July 26, 2018